Comprehensive Guide to Index Management in Magento 2

 Magento 2 indexing has some child elements like the title, which is applied to show the name of the indexer in the grid of indexers; description, which is applied to define the description of the indexer in the grid of indexers.

 The dependencies element is used to mark the dependencies between various indexers.
-While calling reindexRow, reindexList, invalidate methods of the cataloginventory_stock indexer after the reindex of the cataloginventory_stock indexer, the indexers that are marked as dependent on the indexer will be initiated.
+While calling reindexRow, reindexList, and invalidate methods of the cataloginventory_stock indexer after the reindex of the cataloginventory_stock indexer, the indexers that are marked as dependent on the indexer will be initiated.
 In our case, it will be the amasty_example indexer.
 The option is available in Magento 2.2.0.
-Starting from Magento 2.2.6, a required condition of dependent indexer for reindexRow, reindexList methods of the indexer will be the work mode - Update On Save.
+Starting from Magento 2.2.6, a required condition of the dependent indexer for reindexRow, reindexList methods of the indexer will be the work mode - Update On Save.

 Step 2: Create an MView configuration file